eurisko-us/eurisko-us.github.io/_posts/2021-06-01-depth-first-and-breadth-first-search.md

 <h2>Implementing Depth-First and Breadth-First Search</h2>

-To implement a breadth first search, we use a queue, a data structure that has elements inserted and removed according to the first-in first-out concept.
+To implement a breadth-first search, we use a queue, a data structure that has elements inserted and removed according to the first-in first-out principle.
 Every time we visit a node, we want to add it to our queue if we haven't visited it already.
 Our queue keeps track of which nodes we still need to "deal with", so to speak.
 When we "deal with" a node, we add the node to our output array, add the node's unvisited neighbors to the queue, and then finally remove the node from the queue.
 We continue doing this until there are no more nodes left in the queue.

 <font size="3em">
 <!-- HTML generated using hilite.me --><div style="background: #ffffff; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%"><span style="color: #008800; font-weight: bold">def</span> <span style="color: #0066BB; font-weight: bold">fetch_nodes_breadth_first</span>(<span style="color: #007020">self</span>, root_index):